wangzhezhe/Gorilla/README.md

 for testing use --cpus-per-task
 ```

-run the unimos server and client
+run the unimos server and client on same dir, the address of the master service is stored at the unimos_server.conf

 ```
 # use srun to start the server
 srun --mpi=pmi2 --mem-per-cpu=1000 -n 8 ./unimos_server verbs 1
+pmix_v2 for mpi 3.x

 # use srun to start the client
-srun --mpi=pmi2 --mem-per-cpu=1000 -n 16 ./unimos_client tcp
+srun --mpi=pmi2 --mem-per-cpu=1000 -n 16 ./unimos_client verbs
 (if the server start by verbs, using verbs://...)
-(the master address is written to the shared file system)
+(the master address is written to the shared file system) pmix_v2 for mpi 3.x
 ```

+### performance summary

+3 dimension 500 grid data, 10 steps, ~9s

+### example

+**Run UniMOS wih Gray-Scott Simulation**

-### todo list
+### TODO list

-use the blockMeta instead of the dataMeta

-finish the interface for checking the existance of the blockid and return the blockMeta
+add the monitoring interface

 when put, there is shape info
 add the get by offset (the offset can be multi dimentional) (ok for the function, expose rpc for next step)

-update the put and get, use the simplified interface to express that
-for get, it needs to get metadata firstly then get the real data

 implement the connect/gather for one element

 store the summary for specific variable such as the latest timestep

 update the client code to the async pattern

-### example

-**use the UniMOS**

-**use the ADIOS engine**